FrontenderMagazine/sustainable-web-design/eng.md

 yet, bicycles.

-The good news is that we have several methods for fixing obese websites and simultaneously attacking our industry’s carbon footprin-ethods that conveniently dovetail with good business practice: mobile-ready design demands a thoughtful and efficient approach to page design, and increasingly sophisticated web ROI metrics are already driving businesses to pursue faster and lighter
+The good news is that we have several methods for fixing obese websites and simultaneously attacking our industry’s carbon footprint — methods that conveniently dovetail with good business practice: mobile-ready design demands a thoughtful and efficient approach to page design, and increasingly sophisticated web ROI metrics are already driving businesses to pursue faster and lighter